sealeaf123/learngitdir/readme.txt

-hello everybody~
+hello everybody !

-I am glad to meet you.
+I am glad to meet you !